 About me

 I am a computational plasma physicist and received my Ph.D. in Physics and Scientific Computing from the University of Michigan, Ann Arbor in 2024.
 During my time as a graduate student, I worked with Prof. Alec Thomas at the Gérard Mourou Center for Ultrafast Optical Science, and ultimately graduated with a dissertation titled “On the Role of Ionization Physics in Intense Laser-Plasma Interactions.”
-I am currently a Research Fellow at the University of Michigan designing new tools and algorithms for kinetic codes to model the evolution of photoionized electrons in plasmas.
+I am currently a Principal Transformational Physicist at Northrop Grumman working as part of the simulation team to improve the performance of their superconducting electronics.

 Research Interests